ForbesLindesay/jade-brackets/README.md

 This repository houses the source code that generates three different tools to help you program in jade:

  - jade-brackets: the official jade plugin for the brackets editor
- - jade-highlight: a syntax highlighter for highlighting jade in node.js
+ - jade-highlighter: a syntax highlighter for highlighting jade in node.js
  - jade-code-mirror: a browserifyable npm library that adds jade support to code-mirror

 There's also the raw CodeMirror mode in /lib/mode.js